MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 #### The report \<ID\> \'\<Name\>' is being canceled, but a COMMIT() has been performed.
 This can lead to data inconsistency if the report is not idempotent

 This message occurs when a report is being canceled, but a COMMIT in AL was made.
 The report will still be canceled.
-This condition isn't recommended.
+This pattern isn't recommended.
 Reconsider the report design.

 #### Cancellation event received.
 Requesting cancellation of the action.